-I learned all I needed to about creating art as a young girl in my grandmother's garden - where I sat doing what as an adult I call meditating - that quiet spot, became my temple.
+I learned all I needed to about creating art as a young girl in my grandmother's garden - where I sat doing what as an adult I call meditating.
+That quiet spot became my temple.
 Many years passed before I began to birth the creations conceived in my early daydreams.
-I started to write fiction and poetry, and then my mind exploded into a galaxy of colors, shapes, and movement as I started to paint (on surfaces, digitally, and then added photography and digital visual art to my artistic spectrum).
-My art is representative of the twists and turns we take in the course of our daily lives, and of the awe-inspiring beauty that surrounds us.
+I started to write fiction and poetry, and then my mind exploded into a galaxy of colors, shapes, and movement as I started to paint on a variety of surfaces, digitally, and then added photography and digital visual art to my artistic spectrum.
+My art is representative of the twists and turns we take during our daily lives, and of the awe-inspiring beauty that surrounds us.
 My work is my gift to the world, and to everyone who falls in love with it.
 I was born in Cuba, and have lived in Spain, New York, Vermont, and Massachusetts.
+I now reside in Miami, Florida, where I work and play at Collazo Art Studio with my artist husband Miguel, four dogs, and cats in the yard.

 I take photographs - sometimes of all the obvious things that we all see, and others of things we tend to overlook - like items tossed roadside, a section of what I initially see in the frame... - then, I digitally mix and match the images to create the finished work.
 When I paint, I allow colors, shapes, and movement to guide me to express the language that floats inside my brain.